Artists' Film: Jarman Award Touring Programme 2019Past, Film Tue 8 Oct, 6.30pm–8.30pm

 Discover works that explore new digital practices, experimental animation and fresh approaches to analogue filmmaking in this screening of cutting-edge artists’ films.
-Shortlisted for this year’s Film London Jarman Award, which comes with a £10,000 prize, the six artists present innovative, imaginative and immersive works that each address important topics in contemporary society.
+Shortlisted for this year’s Film London Jarman Award, which comes with a £10,000 prize, the six artists present innovative, imaginative and immersive works addressing important topics in contemporary society.

-The artists shortlisted in 2019 include, Cécile B. Evans, Beatrice Gibson, Mikhail Karikis, Hetain Patel, Imran Perretta and Rehana Zaman.
+The 2019 artists shortlisted include Cécile B. Evans, Beatrice Gibson, Mikhail Karikis, Hetain Patel, Imran Perretta and Rehana Zaman.

 Inspired by visionary British filmmaker Derek Jarman, the Award recognises and supports artists working with the moving image.
 The shortlisted artists illustrate the spirit of inventiveness within art-film, highlighting the breadth of creativity and craftsmanship the medium has to offer, as well as its powerful ability to engage and provoke audiences.

 The winner of the Film London Jarman Award will be announced on the 25 November.
 The award is presented in partnership with the Whitechapel Gallery, with support from Genesis Cinema and h club London.

 Amos' World Episode Two, (2018) Cécile B. Evans

 Deux soeurs qui n’est sont pas soeurs, (2018) Beatrice Gibson

 Tell me the story of all of these things, (2017) Rehana Zaman

 We have a fully accessible building with lift access on all floors and Changing Places toilets.
 Click here for more detailed access information, or please contact us in advance of your visit on 0115 948 9750 if you would like to talk through your requirements.
 This event is suitable for visually impaired visitors.